On extensions of number fields with given quadratic algebras and cohomology: Introduction

 \subsection{Arithmetic context}

 Let~$p$ be a prime number and~$K$ be a~$p$-rational number field.
-The latter means that the Galois group~$G_K$, of the maximal pro-$p$ extension of~$K$ unramified outside~$p$, is isomorphic to a finitely generated free pro-$p$ group.
+The latter means that the Galois group~$G_K$, of the maximal pro-$p$ extension of~$K$ unramified outside~$p$, is isomorphic to a finitely generated free pro-$p$ group (see \cite[Théorème et Définition $2.1$]{nguyen1990arithmetique} for other equivalent properties).
 By a conjecture of Gras \cite[Conjecture~$8.11$]{gras2016theta}, if~$K$ is a fixed number field, then it is~$p$-rational for every prime~$p$ large enough.

 Introduce~$T$ a finite set of finite primes of~$K$.
 Denote by~$G_K^T$ the Galois group of the maximal pro-$p$ extension of~$K$ unramified outside~$p$ and totally splitting in~$T$.
 We infer a free presentation~$G_K^T=G_K/R$, with~$R$ a normal closed subgroup of~$G_K$ presented by relations~$\{l_i\}_{i\in |T|}$.
-From the "cutting tower" strategy (see~\cite[Part~$2$]{split} or~\cite{hajir2021cutting}) based on the Chebotarev density Theorem, one can choose a set of primes~$T$ in~$K$ such that~$G_K^T$ has a \textit{mild} presentation (see \cite[Part~$1$]{FOR}), so cohomological dimension~$2$.
+From the "cutting tower" strategy (see~\cite[Part~$2$]{split} or~\cite{hajir2021cutting}) based on the Chebotarev density Theorem, one can choose a set of primes~$T$ in~$K$ such that~$G_K^T$ has a \textit{mild} presentation (see \cite[Definition $1.1$]{Labute}), so cohomological dimension~$2$.
 Mild groups play an important role in the understanding of Galois extensions with prescribed ramification and splitting (see \cite{Labute}, \cite{Labute-Minac} and \cite{schmidt2008uber}).

 Using the theory of Right Angled Artin Groups (RAAGs, see for instance \cite{bartholdi2020right}, \cite{wade2011lower} and \cite[Part~$2$]{lorensen2010groups}), we can construct quotients of~$G_K$ with prescribed cohomology.
 Let us fix~$\{x_1,\dots,x_d\}$ a minimal set of generators of~$G_K$ and an undirected graph~$\Gamma$ with set of vertices~$[\![1;d]\!]$.
 We define~$G(\Gamma)$ as a quotient of~$G_K$ by commutators~$[x_i;x_j]$ whenever~$\{i,j\}$ is an edge of~$\Gamma$.
 The dimension of the~$n$-th cohomology group of~$G(\Gamma)$ is given by~$c_n(\Gamma)$, the number of~$n$-cliques of~$\Gamma$: i.e.\ complete subgraphs of~$\Gamma$ with~$n$ vertices.